Warm and fuzzy flicks to stream with your lover this Valentine’s Day

-It's that time of year when some of us snuggle up and spend some quality time with a significant other.
-The rest of us snuggle up with a family-sized margarita and a bottle of wine.
+It's that time of year when some of us snuggle up and spend some quality time with a significant other and some of us snuggle up with a family-sized margarita and a bottle of wine.
+Both options are just as romantic as the other.
 Whatever your plans, there's no better time to Netflix and chill.

 We've rounded up the most universally loved romance films available that anyone can enjoy.